Janjs/sunnyspots/README.md

-## Terras Map
+## Sunny Spots

-A map to know when restaurants and bars get sunlight.
+A map to know where to find sunny spots like cafes, parks, restaurants and bars in your nearest city.